Before you start

 Police Check and Working with Children Check

-All applicants must have both a valid National Police Record Check (NPRC) and a valid Working with Children Check (WWCC) for the duration of the program.
+Your course includes a professional placement as part of your assessment.
+You must have both a valid National Police Record Check (NPRC) and a current Working with Children Check (WWCC) to undertake your placement.

 For information about the NPRC and how to apply for one, please visit Victoria Police’s webpage about the NPRC.
 For information about the WWCC and how to apply for one, please visit the Victorian State Government’s webpage about WWCC.